JerryAIwei/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a final year undergraduate student of computing engineering at Polimi.
-My research interests include all aspects in robotics, especially in Semantics SLAM and Robot Vision.
+I am a final year undergraduate student in computing engineering at Polimi.
+My research interests include all aspects of robotics, especially in Semantics SLAM and Robot Vision.
 I am also interest in Reinforce Learning, Multi-Agent system, One/Few Shot(s) Learning, and Lifelong Learning.
-My furture goal is to advance the Special Intelligent of the robot.
+My future goal is to advance the Special Intelligent of the robot.
 I will graduate in 2020 summer.
-I am looking for an opportunity to pursue a PhD in Robotics.
+I am looking for an opportunity to pursue a Ph.D. in Robotics.